usersolidity/pulp/README.md

 - Add Metamask Chrome App if you don't already have it
 - Set Metamask blockchain to `localhost:8545`
-- Import Private Key from ganache to Metamask
+- Import Private Key that you copied from the `ganache` logs into Metamask

 # TODO